axiom-data-science/modflow2netcdf/README.md

 #### Configuration settings

-The MODFLOW2NetCDF configuration has five sections, the general, space, time, output, and metadata sections.
+The MODFLOW2NetCDF configuration file has five sections, general, space, time, output, and metadata.
 The sections and descriptions of required and optional entries in each section are documented below.

 ##### General section
 ###### precision : single or double
-	Precision that MODFLOW output is saved in.
+	Precision that the MODFLOW output file was saved in

 ##### Space section
 ###### crs : [integer or string]